 Sabrina tells us about what inspired her to apply for the Unlocked Graduate Scheme.

 I wanted a graduate scheme and I wanted to find one that would help me develop and gain additional qualifications.
-I came across the Unlocked Graduate programme on Prospects, looked through it and automatically knew it was job I wanted.
+I came across the Unlocked Graduate programme, looked through it and automatically knew it was the job I wanted.
 I previously worked in a primary school for my placement year, and felt like the Unlocked Graduates scheme would be a very similar role, just with greater responsibilities and with adults as opposed to young children.

 I had never considered being a prison officer, but looking through the Unlocked website made me eager to become one.
 Thinking about the impact I could have, I knew I had to apply.
 I feel it’s vital to have a diverse workforce, and being a young black female myself, I know it isn’t always the easiest.
 However, I knew this role at Unlocked would enable me to be a role model.